Microscopic Organisms : Protozoans

 A mixture of Amoebas.

 Contains a variety of pond water protozoans.
-We will include up to 6 genera at your request.

 A small green paramecium which exhibits a symbiotic relationship with a green algae.
 (Zoochlorellae)